Joelrodiel/signer-upper/README.md

 # SIGNER-UPPER
-A SignUp Genius bot for the lazy
+A SignUpGenius bot for the lazy

 Hello!
 I made this after I slacked and got a sucky time for my CS61A lab...
 Hopefully it never happens to us again!